Rees matrix semigroup

 In mathematics, the Rees matrix semigroups are a special class of semigroups introduced by David Rees in 1940.
 They are of fundamental importance in semigroup theory because they are used to classify certain classes of simple semigroups.

 Definition

-Let S be a semigroup, I and Λ non-empty sets and P a matrix indexed by I and Λ with entries pi,λ taken from S.
+Let S be a semigroup, I and Λ non-empty sets and P a matrix indexed by I and Λ with entries pλ,i taken from S.